Systematic Analysis and Comparison of Security Advice as Datasets: Informal Comparison and Critique

-Now moving to the \textit{ETSI Provisions}, they provide the following positioning statements \cite{ETSI2020}: \begin{displayquote} \textit{ (E1) The present document brings together widely considered good practice in security for Internet-connected consumer devices in a set of high-level outcome-focused provisions.
+\begin{displayquote} \textit{(E1) The present document brings together widely considered good practice in security for Internet-connected consumer devices in a set of high-level outcome-focused provisions.
 The objective of the present document is to support all parties involved in the development and manufacturing of consumer IoT with guidance on securing their products.} \end{displayquote}

-\begin{displayquote} \textit{ (E2) The provisions are primarily outcome-focused, rather than prescriptive, giving organizations the flexibility to innovate and implement security solutions appropriate for their products.} \end{displayquote}
+\begin{displayquote} \textit{(E2) The provisions are primarily outcome-focused, rather than prescriptive, giving organizations the flexibility to innovate and implement security solutions appropriate for their products.} \end{displayquote}

-\begin{displayquote} \textit{ (E3) [...] the focus is on the technical controls and organizational policies that matter most in addressing the most significant and widespread security shortcomings.} \end{displayquote}
+\begin{displayquote} \textit{(E3) [...] the focus is on the technical controls and organizational policies that matter most in addressing the most significant and widespread security shortcomings.} \end{displayquote}

-\begin{displayquote} \textit{ (E4) Overall, a baseline level of security is considered; this is intended to protect against elementary attacks on fundamental design weaknesses (such as the use of easily guessable passwords).} \end{displayquote}
+\begin{displayquote} \textit{(E4) Overall, a baseline level of security is considered; this is intended to protect against elementary attacks on fundamental design weaknesses (such as the use of easily guessable passwords).} \end{displayquote}

-\begin{displayquote} \textit{ (E5) The present document provides a set of baseline provisions applicable to all consumer IoT devices.
+\begin{displayquote} \textit{(E5) The present document provides a set of baseline provisions applicable to all consumer IoT devices.
 It is intended to be complemented by other standards defining more specific provisions and fully testable and/or verifiable requirements for specific devices which, together with the present document, will facilitate the development of assurance schemes.} \end{displayquote}

 E1 and E2 suggest the advice is intended to be high-level and focused on outcomes; but E1 also positions these as ``good practice'', which here again (as earlier), is a term whose meaning is unclear.
 E3 mentions that the focus of the advice is technical controls and organizational policies.
 The former suggests to us a substantial level of detail (compared to the DCMS guidelines), but less specific than technical specifications (for which E5 defers to supplementary external documents, as do the DCMS guidelines).